A Heteroskedasticity-Robust Overidentifying Restriction Test with High-Dimensional Covariates

-We standardize the data so that all variables have zero sample mean and unit standard deviation and then compare the results of different testing methods.
-Table \ref{tab:empirical} shows the p values of different tests performed on the real data.
-We first test the correct specifications of all 16 instruments in Table \ref{tab:data} and expect the null hypothesis to be rejected since at least some of the instruments $Z_{14}$ (about climate), $Z_{15}$ (about resources) and $Z_{16}$ (about business activity) are likely to have a direct effect on economic growth.
+We standardize the data so that all variables have zero sample mean and unit standard deviation, under which the weighting matrix $A$ is the identity matrix.
+Table \ref{tab:empirical} shows the p-values of different tests performed on the real data.
+We first test the correct specifications of all 16 instruments in Table \ref{tab:data} and expect the null hypothesis to be rejected since at least some of the instruments, namely $Z_{14}$ (air pollution), $Z_{15}$ (access to electricity) and $Z_{16}$ (business environment), are likely to have a direct effect on economic growth.
+The variable dimensions in this case are $p_x=42$ and $p_z=16$.
 We can see that the M test and PM test reject the null hypothesis at the 5\% and 1\% levels, respectively, while MCD fails to reject the validity of IVs at the 5\% level.
-As mentioned earlier, empirical researchers can also use our method to test whether a subset of IVs is valid.
-Here, we select the subset of IVs used in \citet{fan2018nonparametric}, including $Z_1,Z_2,\cdots,Z_{13}$, as displayed in Table \ref{tab:data}, and treat the other instruments as covariates.
+Next, we test whether a previously studied subset of IVs is valid.
+This application shows that empirical researchers can also use our method to test whether a subset of IVs is valid.
+Here, we select the subset of IVs used in \citet{fan2018nonparametric}, including $Z_1,Z_2,\cdots,Z_{13}$, as displayed in Table \ref{tab:data}, and treat the other three instruments as covariates.
 Therefore, the variable dimensions are now $p_x=45$ and $p_z=13$.
 All the considered tests do not reject the null hypothesis, meaning there is no evidence that this subset of instruments is invalid.
-The takeaway from this empirical exercise is that practitioners should be cautious in the interpretation of a failure to reject the null hypothesis by existing overidentification tests such as MCD when many covariates and/or instruments are present.
+The takeaway from this empirical exercise is that practitioners should be cautious in the interpretation of a failure to reject the null hypothesis by existing overidentification tests when many covariates and/or instruments are present.
 Using tests with low power would result in further difficulty in the estimation and inference of the endogenous treatment effect.
-Our proposed test improves the power in different model settings; hence, it is recommended in a data-rich environment to detect invalid instruments.
+Our proposed test improves the power in the high-dimensional IV model with potentially invalid instruments; hence, it is recommended in a data-rich environment to detect invalid instruments.